ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 # Architecture and Conceptual Model {#sec-arch}

-JPF: Note sure what in this section needs to be saved.
+EDNOTE: JPF Note sure what in this section needs to be saved.

 Key attestation is an extension to the attestation functionality described in {{RFC9334}}.
 In the general RATS Architecture, an attesting device